challenges in procurement

 14) Continuing to Focus on Cost Reduction

 As mentioned earlier, cost reduction is the key focus for most procurement functions.
 An often-desired goal is having procurements accomplished on time and under budget.
 So, a decrease in cost for the latter may help realize some savings.
-But several problems may arise if more focus is placed on going under the budget.
+However several problems may arise if more focus is placed on going under the budget.
+The most classic example where the procurement function gets caught is outsourcing to Cost Countries (or Low-Cost Countries) without considering the implications to total wall-to-wall cost, quality, delivery, lead time, and in turn inventory.

-SOLUTION: With every cost reduction project, the procurement team must consider implications to wall-to-wall cost, quality, delivery, lead time, freight cost, trade compliance issues and in turn inventory.
+SOLUTION: With every cost reduction project, the procurement team must consider implications to wall-to-wall cost, quality, delivery, lead time, freight cost, trade compliance issues, and in turn inventory.
 It is not always necessary that if the piece price is low, it is a good thing!

 15) Not Knowing Which Supplier to Develop or Replace

 Identifying which supplier to develop or replace requires careful attention to retaining the right supplier for your business.
-Therefore, I have written an article on “Are You More Like a Reactive or Strategic Supplier Development Professional?”, where I have given a perspective of which supplier to develop strategically and which to develop reactively.
+Therefore, I have written an article “Are You More Like a Reactive or Strategic Supplier Development Professional?”, where I have given a perspective on which supplier to develop strategically and which to develop reactively.
 Provision of the necessary support and services is always essential to continuous development.

 SOLUTION: Investigate specific suppliers’ motivations to participate in supplier development programs and how buyers can influence suppliers who are not dependent upon them to participate in supplier training and technology/ product development.